zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-gui.md

     1. Click **Add** to save your function.

 1. Click** Create Deletion Pipeline**.

 ## Manage your pipelines{#manage-your-pipelines}

 ### View your pipelines{#view-your-pipelines}

 Click **Pipelines** on the left navigation.
-You will see all the available pipelines and their detailed information.
+You will see all the available pipelines, their detailed information, and the token usage of each pipeline.

 ### Run a pipeline{#run-a-pipeline}